 Not a Choice

 Keynote Speaker: Dr. Kevin McCauley

 Nationally Renowned Addiction Specialist, Noted Speaker and Award-Winning Filmmaker

 Monday, Sept 17, 2018

-Dr. Kevin McCauley will also be holding an afternoon learning session following the luncheon.
+Registration is now closed for this year's Recovery Luncheon, however Dr. Kevin McCauley will be holding a free educational session following the luncheon.

 “The Brain and Recovery: